 In short, nothing!
 Your hands are really all you need but I recommend using a serum or facial oil for massage to protect the skin from dragging.

-How often do I need to do?
+How often do I need to do it for beautiful skin?

 Consistency is key so I recommend 10-20 minutes a day to really see results, but as with all wellness routines, life can sometimes get in the way and if you have a few days/weeks off, just pick up up again.
 You might see a light change in your facial muscles but it’s super easy to get into the routine.